 - Ensure the signal conversion board and the BNC connectors are clean and dry.
 If they are dumb, they will interfere with the input impedance and inaccurate readings.

-- Before you begin calibration, use a neutral buffer to test the pH meter.
+- Before calibration, use a neutral buffer to test the pH meter.

-- Ensure the sensitive pH probe head doesn't come into contact with any hard materials since any abrasion or damage will make the probe flop.
+- Ensure the sensitive pH probe head doesn't contact hard materials since any abrasion or damage will make the probe flop.

 - Wash the electrode after use.

-- Detach the pH meter from the signal board once you are done with the measurement.
+- Detach the pH meter from the signal board once you finish the measurement.
 The signal conversion board might spoil if left in the power supply for an extended time.

 Application of pH Sensors

-Measure liquid fertilizer in a cup with digital PH meter neutral
+Measure liquid fertilizer in a cup with a digital PH meter neutral.